 11. Browser Incompatibility

-In most cases during the development process of the website, it is using only one browser for tests.
-Developers need to switch browsers frequently to avoid mistakes.
-The fact is they use only one in 90% of the time.
-When the final product is near to the end process you can also start testing it in other browsers.
+Quite often, during the development process of the website, only one browser is used for testing.
+Developers should switch browsers frequently to avoid mistakes.
+When the final product is near to completion, you can also start testing it in other browsers.

-- Test web store with different browsers regularly
+- Test online store with different browsers regularly.

 - Not every customer is using the latest version of the browser (for security reasons).
 Make new updates compatible with old versions.